omaghd/prepa-exams-php-mvc/README.md

 # Please, bear in mind, that this is a first version: not all modules are complete.
-## Your pull requests, and/or your feedbacks to improve are always welcomed :)
+## Your pull requests, and/or feedbacks to improve are always welcomed :)
 ### Happy Learning!